-Since I first outlined these goals to the Committee, we at USDA have sought advice and ideas from all aspects of our agricultural industry as we refine U.S. agricultural trade policy goals for the next round.
+Since I first outlined these goals to the Committee fifteen months ago, we at USDA have sought advice and ideas from all aspects of our agricultural industry as we refine U.S. agricultural trade policy goals for the next round.

 We continue to work through the Agricultural Policy Advisory Committee and the five Agricultural Technical Advisory Committees for Trade to gather advice on the U.S. negotiating strategy.
 We announced the new committee members earlier this month, and we have scheduled meetings with all six committees over the next several months leading into the Seattle ministerial in November.

 As we plan our negotiating strategy, we also are consulting with other countries.
-While we have many allies in our quest for freer and fairer world agricultural trade, there is of course, considerable opposition.
-But there are powerful voices who see agricultural trade not as a win-win situation, but as a zero-sum game where the exporter wins and the importer loses.
-Many nations protect their domestic producers by blocking access to their markets with tariff and non-tariff barriers.
+While we have many allies in our quest for freer and fairer world agricultural trade, there is, of course, considerable opposition.
+There are powerful voices who see agricultural trade not as a win-win situation, but as a zero-sum game where the exporter wins and the importer loses.
+Many nations protect their domestic producers with artificial supports and block access to their markets with tariff and non-tariff barriers.

 Everyone will benefit if the most populous country in the world participates in the new round.
 Chinas accession to the WTO would hasten its integration into the world economy and complement our efforts to maintain stability in the Pacific by linking Chinas economy more closely with the rest of the worlds.

 Since 1 in 5 people live in China, our trade relationship with the Chinese people becomes very important.
 With rising incomes, China will be a growing customer for agricultural products for years to come.
-Also of importance, is the fact that China cannot be self-sufficient.
 Last year, China was the fourth largest market for U.S. agricultural products, buying more than $3.3 billion worth of soybeans and soybean oil, cotton, hides and skins, and a wide variety of other products, including meats, fruits, and vegetables.
 We believe this trade could expand significantly if we reduce the trade barriers between China and the United States.

 China is also one of our most capable competitors and a net agricultural exporter, with steady, record increases in grain production, plentiful grain stocks, and ample ability to further increase yields.
 As the worlds largest producers of farm products, the United States and China need to work together to promote an open world trading system.
 The United States will work with China to build a strong trade partnership, but the timing of Chinas accession is up to China.

 Mr. Chairman, everyone in this room knows the importance of trade to U.S. agriculture.
-In the past year, we've been sobered by a global financial crisis that devastated many of the emerging Asian economies, as well as Japan, and softened demand in Russia - one of the world's most important markets for meat and poultry, as close to 30 percent of U.S. poultry meat exports went to Russia in 1998.
+In the past year, we've been sobered by a global financial crisis that devastated many of the emerging Asian economies and softened demand in Russia, one of the world's most important markets for meat.
 While we are seeing some strengthening in the Asian economies, we continue to face global oversupply of many commodities that sent prices plunging to their lowest levels in years.
-We have learned that our farmers cannot rely entirely on trade as their only safety net, but we must continue our efforts to reform world agricultural trade so they have new, more open markets.
+We have learned that our farmers cannot rely on trade as their only safety net, but we must continue our efforts to reform world agricultural trade so they have new, more open markets.